wkolowski/coq-algs/README.md

 Sorting/ contains sorting algorithms of two proveniences: classic algorithms like insertion sort, selection sort, merge sort and quicksort, and sorting algorithms based on  the data structures from DS/ — typically variants of tree sort or heapsort.
 Most of these algorithms are formally verified, but some are not (redblack sort).

 The whole development of sorting is based on permutations defined by counting elements in a list.
 A sort is defined as a function whose input is a sorted permutation of the input.
-Ther's also a file with various list lemmas which I couldn't find in the standard library.
+There's also a file with various list lemmas which I couldn't find in the standard library.

-In Reflection/ you can find simple developments showing how to do reficiation using Ltac and the typeclass mechanism, examples of using reflection to decide propsitions and simplify expressions in commutative monoids (including the use of sorting to reorder terms).
+In Reflection/ you can find simple developments showing how to do reification using Ltac and the typeclass mechanism, examples of using reflection to decide propositions and simplify expressions in commutative monoids (including the use of sorting to reorder terms).
 In the most advanced development I try to employ reflection to simplify expressions in unitary commutative rings.

 There's also an unfinished attempt at doing modular reflection using the "Datatypes à la carte" approach from Wouter Swierstra's paper of the same title.

 Memoization/ has verified memoized Fibonacci and nothing besides.
 Trash/ is useless.

-## Changelog
-* Somewhere before 12.02.18: solved problems with unvierse inconsistencies.
-* Simplified Deques.

 ## TODO

+* Develop a hierarchy of typeclasses/modules for abstract data types like Queues, Heaps, etc.
 * Develop basic, concrete data structures like vectors, various trees etc.
-* Develop a hierarchy of typeclasses/modules for abstract data types like Queues, Heaps, etc.
 * Refactor leftist heaps.
-* Refactor everything else.
-* Remove axioms from Memoization/.
 * Finish/remove normalizaion by evaluation example for monoids.
 * Investigate modular reflection.
 * Prove that perm is equivalent to Permutation from the standard library.
 * Prove general facts about sorting algorithms.
 * Make everything work without LinDec/TrichDec, so that these are needed only for the proofs.
+* Find a way to do modular memoization.
+* Drop the dependency on SSReflect.
+* Generalize list and permutation lemmas.